 Zoo Boise turns the act of visiting a zoo into a conservation action.

 10 years ago, Zoo Boise reinvented itself.
 We made it part of our mission to protect animals in the wild.
 We turned the act of visiting the zoo into a conservation action.
-With the creation of a conservation fee and a series of fee-based animal encounters, Zoo Boise has generated more than $2 million so far for wildlife conservation projects around the world.
+With the creation of a conservation fee and a series of fee-based animal encounters, Zoo Boise has generated $3 million so far for wildlife conservation projects around the world.
 Now, part of every admission and proceeds from our most popular attractions go to the Zoo Boise Conservation Fund which supports the protection of wild animals in Idaho and around the world.
 Helping endangered species is easy and fun at Zoo Boise.
 Interested in learning more about our conservation programs?
 Please visit our conservation webpage.

 While at Zoo Boise, here are some fun things to consider doing: